SoudruhRomanCZ/Digital-Electronics-2/Projekt/ReadMe.md

 - The `main()` function orchestrates system initialization, sensor readings, moisture calculations, control logic, and user interactions.

 #### Soil moisture reading
+- This code segment deals with the soil moisture reading using the ADC.
+It starts by configuring the ADC and handling interrupts for ADC conversion completion.
+It then reads the moisture sensor's analog input and converts it to a percentage value to determine the watering system's operation based on predefined thresholds.
 ```c
 // Including needed libraries
 #include <avr/io.h>